+4. Hostile Couples

-Hostile couples are like validators, except there are high levels of defensiveness on the part of both partners.
+Hostile couples are like validating couples, except there are high levels of defensiveness on the part of both partners.
 In research from the Love Lab with heterosexual couples, the husband was usually the validator and the wife was the avoider.
-That was based on influence function shapes, which I explain in my book, Principia Amoris: The New Science of Love.
+That was based on influence function shapes, which you can learn more about in Principia Amoris: The New Science of Love.

 5. Hostile-Detached Couples